simukappu/activity_notification/README.md

 ```

 This structure is valid for notifications with keys *"notification.comment.reply"* or *"comment.reply"*.
 As mentioned before, *"notification."* part of the key is optional.
 In addition for above example, `%{notifier_name}` and `%{article_title}` are used from parameter field in the notification record.

+### Customizing controllers (optional)

+If the customization at the views level is not enough, you can customize each controller by following these steps:

+1. Create your custom controllers using the generator with a target:

+    ```console
+    $ bin/rails generate activity_notification:controllers users
+    ```

+    If you specify *users* as the target, controllers will be created in *app/controllers/users*.
+    And the notifications controller will look like this:

+    ```ruby
+    class Users::NotificationsController < ActivityNotification::NotificationsController
+      # GET /:target_type/:target_id/notifications
+      # def index
+      #   super
+      # end

+      # ...

+      # POST /:target_type/:target_id/notifications/:id/open
+      # def open
+      #   super
+      # end

+      # ...
+    end
+    ```

+2. Tell the router to use this controller:

+    ```ruby
+    notify_to :users, controller: 'users/notifications'
+    ```

+3. Finally, change or extend the desired controller actions.

+    You can completely override a controller action
+    ```ruby
+    class Users::NotificationsController < ActivityNotification::NotificationsController
+      # ...

+      # POST /:target_type/:target_id/notifications/:id/open
+      def open
+        # Custom code to open notification here

+        # super
+      end

+      # ...
+    end
+    ```

 ## Functions